Redmi 15

 The Redmi 15 and Redmi 15 5G (stylized and marketed as the REDMI 15 and REDMI 15 5G) are budget Android smartphones manufactured by Xiaomi under its Redmi sub-brand.
 The smartphones are positioned between entry-level and mid-range segment and were launched globally on August 1, 2025.

-On August 13, 2025 the Redmi 15 and Redmi 15 5G were introduced under Poco brand as the Poco M7 (do not to be confused with the Poco M7 5G) and Poco M7 Plus respectively with the difference in design.
+On August 13, 2025 the Redmi 15 and Redmi 15 5G were introduced under Poco brand as the Poco M7 (not to be confused with the Poco M7 5G) and Poco M7 Plus respectively with the difference in design.
 Also, on August 23, 2025 Redmi 15 5G was introduced for the Chinese market as the Redmi Note 15R.